UniteCT to offer emergency rental assistance

 • The Department has elected to utilize the IRS Form 1040 Adjusted Gross Income method as its definition of income.

-Applications to UniteCT will be deemed ineligible if:
+UniteCT Applications will be deemed ineligible if:

 • Applicant is currently receiving other federal or state housing assistance*